ccyphers/ngx_lua_rails_filter/README.md

 The route /home would require a user to be authenticated since the controller that processing the action ends in _auth.

 Multiple phases are used in determining information about a user's session.
-The first level of defense, is a raw session decrytpion directly in Lua, and if there isn't a valid session, directly returning a 401.
+The first level of defense, is a raw session decryption directly in Lua, and if there isn't a valid session, directly returning a 401.
 The Lua code under lib/lua/session.lua, performs the same logic as rails in verifying the integrety of the session data then decrypting the session.
 The second phase of verification is a shared Redis cache for session data.
 Your rails application should set a cache key at the time a user logs in.
 If you are using devise, overwirte the sign_in method in the ApplicationController:

     def sign_in(*args)